 - Desktop computing support is provided by a College or Department-level IT support organization.
 To find your first point of contact for desktop Information Technology issues, refer to the IT Distributed Services-Help Desk Netman

-- E-mail – Your employing department or college manages your access to Microsoft Office 365, the E-mail system supported for official University business.
+- Email – Your employing department or college manages your access to Microsoft Office 365, also called EagleConnect, the email system supported for official University business.

 - The Help Desk staff provides information technology support to all faculty, staff, students, alumni, retirees, and visitors at UNT.
 They have primary responsibility for supporting general purpose computing services and also provide a link to distributed computer support areas in the various colleges, departments and administrative units.